-- As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the Annexure

-A, a statement on the matters specified in paragraphs 3 and 4 of the Order. - 2.
-As required by Section 143(3) of the Act, we report that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) the Balance Sheet, Statement of Profit and Loss including the Statement of Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account; - d) in our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e) on the basis of the written representations received from the directors as on 31 March 2019 taken on record by the Board of Directors, none of the directors are disqualified as on 31 March 2019 from being appointed as a director in terms of Section 164 (2) of the Act. - f) with respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - g) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i. the Company does not have any pending litigations which would impact its financial position.
+- 1. As required by the Companies (Auditors report) Order, 2020 ("The Order") issued by the central government of India in terms of subsection 11 of section 143 of the Act, We give in the "Annexure A" a statement on the matter specified in paragraphs 3 & 4 of the order. - 2.
+As required by Section 143(3) of the Act, we report that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) the Balance Sheet, Statement of Profit and Loss including the Statement of Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account; - d) in our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e) on the basis of the written representations received from the directors as on 31 March 2022 taken on record by the Board of Directors, none of the directors are disqualified as on 31 March 2022 from being appointed as a director in terms of Section 164 (2) of the Act. - f) with respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - g) With respect to the matter to be included in the Auditors' Report under Section 197(16) of the Act; In our opinion and according to the information and explanations given to us, the Company has not paid any remuneration to its directors during the current year, accordingly provisions of Section 197 of the Act is not applicable. - h) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: